pwnedu/UnityTools/Editor/CustomProject/README.md

 # Unity Custom Project View Tool #

 1. Everything should be in a folder named Editor in Unity
-2. Right click in your Assets folder (Inside Editor folder) and go to Project View -> Project Styles
+2. Right click in your Assets folder (Inside Editor folder) and go to Unity Tools -> Project View -> Project Styles
 3. Edit your styles.

 Tested in Unity versions 2019, 2020